JetBrains/resharper-devguide/Features/UnitTest.md

 ---
+title: Unit Test Framework Support
 ---

-# Unit Test Framework Support

 > **WARNING** This topic relates to ReSharper 8, and has not been updated to ReSharper 9 or the ReSharper Platform.